-It was my birthday so I picked out somewhere posh for breakfast and asked Homeboy to pay.
-I decided upon Plum and Spilt Milk (officially spelt Plum + Spilt Milk) which is located right in the heart of Kings Cross St Pancras.
-It was such a great choice because the food was absolutely delicious, the service first glass and the venue was utterly fabulous.
-This restaurant is known for their brilliant British cuisine and the menu is full of simple, classic dishes which arrive perfectly presented and expertly cooked.
+It was my birthday, so I picked out somewhere posh for breakfast and asked Homeboy to pay.
+I decided upon Plum and Spilt Milk (officially spelt Plum + Spilt Milk) which is located in the heart of Kings Cross St Pancras.
+The restaurant is known for its brilliant British cuisine, and the menu is full of simple, classic dishes which arrive perfectly presented and expertly cooked.
 Situated inside the Great Northern Hotel, it’s a calm place to relax away from the hustle and bustle outside.
-If you are searching for best breakfast in Kings Cross, best restaurants in Kings Cross or places to eat near St Pancras Station do give Plum and Spilt Milk a try.
+If you’re searching for the best breakfast in Kings Cross, best restaurants in Kings Cross or places to eat near St Pancras Station do give Plum and Spilt Milk a try.

 Plum and Spilt Milk Menu

-The menu is the best of British and is all about simple and seasonal dishes cooked to perfection.
-It certainly is top notch and no nonsense grub thanks to Chef Director Mark Sargeant.
-Everything just tasted so darn good that I’m still thinking about my food even now.
+The menu is the best of British and is all about seasonal and straightforward dishes cooked to perfection.
+It certainly is top-notch and no-nonsense grub thanks to Chef Director Mark Sargeant.
+Everything tasted so darn good that I’m still thinking about my food even now.
 It’s a great place to entertain business colleagues or for a celebratory treat.
 I’ll start with the breakfast menu first.
-If you’re really hungry go for the full English.
-You can have eggs any style which are accompanied by sausage, bacon, black pudding, tomato, mushrooms plus toast.
+If you’re starving go for the full English.
+Order you eggs any style which is accompanied by sausage, bacon, black pudding, tomato, mushrooms plus toast.
 Smaller egg dishes include Benedict, Royale or Florentine.
-We tried the Florentine and it was fantastic, the hollandaise delicious and the brioche muffin was excellent.
-Or you can have scrambled eggs with smoke salmon or a posh bacon and fried egg artisan roll.
+We tried the Florentine, and it was fantastic, the hollandaise delicious and the brioche muffin was excellent.
+Or you can have scrambled eggs with smoked salmon or posh bacon and fried egg artisan roll.
 Fish fans might like the kippers or the smoked haddock kedgeree.
 Or you could try the Macsween’s Haggis.

 Healthy options included quinoa and pumpkin seed granola and porridge with berry compote.
-Alternatively, you could try the low fat morning sundae with fruit and natural yoghurt or fresh fruit with lemongrass syrup.
+Alternatively, you could try the low-fat morning dessert with fruit and natural yoghurt or fresh fruit with lemongrass syrup.
 Buckwheat crepes with coconut yoghurt, mango and agave sounded very good.
 We tried the crushed avocado with heritage tomatoes and chilli on granary toast plus a few sprinkles of spring onion.
-It was so fresh and tasty and it did taste really healthy.
+It was so fresh and tasty, and it did taste healthy.

 Crushed Avocado with Tomatoes and Chilli